mainzed/labelingsystem-ontology/ls-core/README.md

 # ls-core

-A RDF vocabulary describing Labeling System classes and properties
+An RDF vocabulary for describing the basic structure and content of the Labeling System.